cohyunoh/MKS22X-FinalProject/README.md

 Fixed the issue of two animations not being able to be shown Realized that entities and items should have stored x and y values and have helper methods to alter and use those two floats Working on a buffer for the keyboard

+DAY 6:
+Connor:
+Worked and failed at buffer after trying so many methods like serials and stringbuffer, going to ask Mr. K the next day.
+Also gave the entities more helper methods to access instance variables

+DAY 7:
+Connor:
+Got the buffer to work and the Player can now walk, run, and pick up items and store it in its inventory

+DAY 8:
+Connor:
+Worked on displaying the HUD with the health, armor, and worked on the inventory display.
+Scrolling through the inventory is giving problems

+DAY 9:
+Connor: